crev-dev/cargo-crev/README.md

 Design is open for supporting PGP, Salty, Keybase, and whatever else in the future.

-Note: Systems like that don't carry enough information in itself.
+Note: Systems like that don't carry enough information.
 Just because you verified that someones PGP really belong to them, doesn't mean you trust their code review judgment.
+But the identity/singing system could be reused.

-> I would to help
+> I would like to help

 [Join crev gitter channel](https://gitter.im/dpc/crev) and let's talk!
 Or feel free to start hacking!

 > I don't like the name

-I like it.
+Well, I like it.
 It's a bit like "crew", it maps easily to "Code REView", it's short, and doesn't have a lot of hits on Google yet.

-[Please suggest other one][feedback].
-Very important factor is number of existing results when searching it in Google.
-The less the better.
 I like discoverable names.

+Please suggest alternatives, though!